HashakGik/KANDYBenchmark/README.md

 ## Datasets

-The ready-to-use datasets described in the paper XXX are available for download in the releases.
+The ready-to-use datasets described in the KANDY paper are available for download in the releases.
 They do not require this library, as they consist of `.png` images with annotations in separate `.csv` files.
 Annotations include:
 - `filename`: the path (relative to the csv file) of the image
 - `task_id`: id of the task within the curriculum (noise injection is disabled for released datasets)